 Laser Medicine & Therapy Laser

-Dr. Winkler is a professional member of the American Society for Laser Medicine and Surgery, and is a Diplomate of The American Board of Laser Surgery.
-Dr. Winkler is the first, and currently only, veterinarian on Long Island to hold this certification in laser medicine, and is one of only six Veterinarians in the world to have completed the American Board of Laser Surgery’s qualifications.
+Dr. Winkler is a faculty member of the American Laser Medicine College and Board and the American Laser Study Club, a professional member of the American Society for Laser Medicine and Surgery, and is a Diplomate of The American Board of Laser Surgery in Veterinary Laser Medicine and Surgery.
+Dr. Winkler is the first and currently only veterinarian on Long Island to hold this certification in laser medicine, and is one of only six veterinarians in the world to have completed the American Board of Laser Surgery’s qualifications.

 How Does A Therapy Laser Work?